rpradeepsurya/board-buddy/README.md

 1. **Home Page**: Navigate through existing boards or create a new one.
 2. **Board Page**: Add or manage columns and tasks.

+## Status

+Started this project to revisit and sharpen my Angular skills.
+I've been dedicating time to enhancing and updating the application incrementally.
+Currently, improving the user interface and developing the admin dashboard.
+Login functionality and user authentication are in the pipeline.

+Feedback is always appreciated as I continue to evolve and refine this project.
+Feel free to share your insights. 🙂